adaltas/node-csv-docs/src/md/generate/options.md

   Generate idempotent random characters if a number provided.
 The default value is `false` which disable the feature.
 * `sleep` (number)
   The time to wait between the generation of each records; since v3.1.0; default to "0" (no wait).

+## Choose your style

+The code uses snake case as the conventional style for function and variable names.
+In snake case, all letters are lowercase and underscores separate words.
+It is however accepted to provide options in camel case.
+Thus, `record_delimiter` and `recordDelimiter` are equivalent when initialising a new generation.
+The option will be converted into snake case and exposed as such.
+For example, in case you need to access the `record_delimiter` option, use `generate().options.record_delimiter` and not `generate().options.recordDelimiter`.
+Choose the case which best fit your coding style.

 ## Option `objectMode`